 How Do We Express Ourselves?

-Many of us tend to be the most unkind in use of our words and expression when we are angry with a loved one.
+Many of us tend to be the most unkind in the use of our words and expressions when we are angry with a loved one.

-It feels comforting at that time to use such words but unconsciously people are programming their minds for more misery while damaging the relationship in the process.
+It feels cathartic at that time to use such words but unconsciously people are programming their minds for more misery while damaging the relationship in the process.

-On the other hand, when expressing love and care, and describing good qualities of a person and what good they brought into our lives, people tend to understate and underestimate those blessing.
+On the other hand, when expressing love and care, and describing the good qualities of a person and what good they brought into our lives, people tend to understate and underestimate those blessings.